Photo: Bengt Olof Olsson/Scanpix

 The economic crisis of the early 1970s broke the long hegemony of the Social Democrats.
 Since 1976, power has changed hands more often.

-- 1976 Non-socialist coalition government under the leadership of Center Party chairman Thorbjörn Fälldin.
+• 1976 Non-socialist coalition government under the leadership of Centre Party chairman Thorbjörn Fälldin.

-- 1994 A minority government was formed with Social Democrat Ingvar Carlsson as prime minister.
-In 1996, Carlsson stepped down and was replaced by his finance minister, Göran Persson, who kept the position as prime minister for 10 years.
+• 1994 A minority government led by Social Democrat Ingvar Carlsson.
+In 1996, Carlsson stepped down and was replaced by his finance minister, Göran Persson, who remained prime minister for 10 years.

-- 2006 The Moderate Party emerged as the main victor.
-Together with the Center Party, the Liberal Party and the Christian Democrats, it formed a coalition government headed by Prime Minister Fredrik Reinfeldt.
+• 2006 The Moderate Party emerged as the main victor.
+Together with the Centre Party, the Liberal Party and the Christian Democrats, it formed a coalition government headed by Prime Minister Fredrik Reinfeldt.

-- 2010 Although the Moderate Party achieved its best election result yet, Reinfeldt had to retain his coalition partners to stay in office.
-For the first time in history, there were eight parties in the Riksdag, including an extreme right-wing party for the first time.
+• 2010 Although the Moderate Party achieved its best election result yet, Reinfeldt had to retain his coalition partners to stay in office.
+For the first time in history, there were eight parties in the Riksdag, including an far-right party for the first time.